rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type list of DhrcCategorys.
 - Returns list of DhrcCollectedMetrics.
+### dhrcscores
+DHRC scores for the requested categories and time span.

+- There are 3 arguments.
+    - categories - list of DhrcCategorys: Optional list of categories to filter on.
+    - beginTime - DateTime: Optional start of timespan to filter on.
+    - timespan - DhrcScoreTimespan: Optional timespan to filter on.
+- Returns list of DhrcScores.
 ### difffmd
 Browse diff FMD under given path.